andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-02-attribution-part-one.md

 > "Everything in ad tech is an acronym, it's not real until it's an acronym." - Antonio García Martínez

-<p>The attribution problem series explores how to measure and assign credit for user actions across different marketing channels and touchpoints.
-From basic tracking techniques to advanced statistical models, these posts examine the technical and business challenges of understanding what's working in your marketing.</p>
+<p>This post is part of the attribution problem series which explores how to measure and assign credit for user actions across different marketing channels and touchpoints.</p>